EGreg-Amaihwe/p1.Ejiroghene.Greg-Amaihwe/README.md

 3. Sounds such as: chime when destination is reached and doors open, Alarm sound when alarm button is touched

 Other Features
 1. Speech to text Button for visually impaired
+2. Braille to indicate "speech to text"
+3. Lower buttons and Floor Indicator to avoid neck strain of wheelchair users.